uncommoncode/bats/README.md

-# TODO
- * Support sounddevice recording.
-# Welcome to bats &#1F987;!
+# Welcome to bats 🦇!

 Beautiful Audio ToolS for interactive data exploration.

 It's like pandas for audio.